Discover 'The Last Supper' by Dieric Bouts in the new visitors' centre Saint Peter's Church

 Outstandig artworks in their authentic setting

-Dirk Bouts: Flemish Primive, city painter of Leuven
+Dieric Bouts: Flemish Primive, city painter of Leuven

-Only a handful of 15th-century triptychs that match the quality of ‘The Last Supper’ by Dirk Bouts are still exhibited in their original settings.
+Only a handful of 15th-century triptychs that match the quality of ‘The Last Supper’ by Dieric Bouts are still exhibited in their original settings.
 Moreover, the work is intimately linked to Leuven and its history.
-Dirk Bouts transposed an event in the life of Christ to his own age and his own city (1468).
+Bouts transposed an event in the life of Christ to his own age and his own city (1468).
 Jesus and his apostles sit at a table in a 15th-century patrician mansion, and they wear 15th-century clothing.
 Through the window, you can see Leuven’s Grote Markt during the building of the city hall.
-In a genious and original manner Bouts uses perspective in this paiting.
+In a genious and original manner Dieric Bouts uses perspective in this paiting.
 Bouts is considered the odd one out among the Flemish Primitives because he consistently avoided any dramatism in his works.
 Due to his typical style of painting, which exudes an atmosphere of restraint, he was often called ‘the painter of silence’.

-Discover 14 Flemish masterpieces in one location
+Discover 12 Flemish masterpieces in one location

-Ohter works will also be given prominent places in the new interior arrangements, 14 in total, such as the tomb of Henry I, the series of paintings of Proud Margaret, the design models of the church tower, the Sedes Sapientiae, the Triumphal Cross by Jan Borman and the Sacrament Tower.
-The ‘Edelheere Triptych’ (1443), a copy of the world-famous ‘Deposition’ by Rogier van der Weyden, will also return to its own chapel in the church.
+Other works will also be given prominent places in the new interior arrangements, 12 in total, such as the tomb of Henry I, the series of paintings of Proud Margaret, the design models of the church tower, the Sedes Sapientiae, the 'Triumphal Cross' by Jan Borman and the Sacrament Tower.
+The ‘Edelheere Triptych’ (1443), the oldest copy of the world-famous masterpiece ‘Descent from the Cross’ by Rogier van der Weyden (1438), will also return to its own chapel in the church.

-With mixed reality M - Museum Leuven will bring artworks to life and lets you discover the vibrant Leuven of the past and present.
+Mixed reality -augmented and virtual reality- will bring the artworks truly to life and let you discover the vibrant Leuven of the past and present.